devsapp/fc/docs/Usage/deploy.md

 Deploy

-  Deploy a serverless application.
+  The ability to deploy resources
+  If executing s deploy is equivalent to s deploy all

 Usage

-  $ s deploy <options>

-Options

-  --use-remote    Deploy resource using remote config.
-  --use-local     Deploy resource using local config.

-Global Options

-  -y, --assume-yes    Assume that the answer to any question which would be asked is yes.
-  -h, --help          Display help for command.

-Examples with Yaml

-  $ s deploy
-  $ s <ProjectName> deploy
-  $ s deploy --use-remote
-  $ s exec -- deploy --use-remote
-  $ s exec <ProjectName> -- deploy --use-remote
+  $ s deploy <sub-command>

-Examples with CLI

-  You can refer to the usage of fc-api and execute [s cli fc-api -h] for help
+SubCommand List

+  all        Deploy all resources, you can get help through [s deploy all -h]
+  service    Only deploy service resources, you can get help through [s deploy service -h]
+  function   Only deploy function resources, you can get help through [s deploy function -h] trigger    Only deploy trigger resources, you can get help through [s deploy trigger -h]
+  domain     Only deploy domain resources, you can get help through [s deploy domain -h]
 ```

 # 快速使用